CarolineDejace/ATFE0016-1-master-thesis/README.md

 Statistics         | v1.9.0

 ## Contents
+- `CuspSurf-method1/`: This folder contains the MATLAB codes (v9.9.0.1495850 (R2020b) Update 1) that draw the three-dimensional $(w, I, r_{eq})$ surface considering the original input-output relationship from Brunel and Lavigne (2009).

+- `Model sensitivity assessment and application to an experimental-like stimulus.ipynb`: This notebook contains all the source codes, simulations, analyses, results and graphs for the one-dimensional version of the original network model.

+- `Prime-Target Network.ipynb`: This notebook contains all the source codes, simulations, results and graphs for the two-dimensional version of the original network model.

 ## Reference
 Brunel, Nicolas and Frédéric Lavigne (Dec.
 2009).
 “Semantic Priming in a Cortical Net-